ChorusOne/opus-pool-sdk/book/guide/3-stake.md

 >
 > The actual fee paid is determined by the network, based on the current demand for block space and the priority of the transaction.
 Fortunately, the Opus pool SDK provides gas estimation, simplifying the process.

-Each parameter in the `StakeTransactionData` object returned by `buildStakeTransaction` serves a specific purpose:
+Each parameter in the `TransactionDataReturnType` object returned by `buildStakeTransaction` serves a specific purpose:

 -   **`type`**: Indicates the transaction type, either "Stake" or "Unstake".
     It always will be "Stake" in this case